mikeyEcology/MLWIC/README.md

 This package identifies animal species in camera trap images by implementing the model described in [Tabak et al.](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.13120).
 I am currently developing [MLWIC2](https://github.com/mikeyEcology/MLWIC2), which has some added functionality (including Shiny apps) and a newly-trained model with 58 species, but is still in the development stage.
 The initialization in steps 2 and 4 will be the same in the new package.

-<b>`MLWIC` will run on Python 3.6 and on Windows computers</b>, but running on Windows will require you to install tensorflow (a version less than 2.0) software on your own.
+<b>`MLWIC` will run on Python 3.6 and on Windows computers</b>, but running on Windows will require you to install tensorflow (version 1.14) software on your own.
 If you are having trouble running `MLWIC` on Windows, you can see [this companion tutorial](https://github.com/mikeyEcology/MLWIC_examples/blob/master/MLWIC_Windows_Set_up.md) that was graciously provided by a Windows `MLWIC` user for some additional help.\
 If you do not already have it, you will need to install Anaconda found [here](https://www.anaconda.com/download/#macos).
 During the Anacoda installation, you will be asked if you want to install Python; you should say yes, and if you install it in the location they suggest on a Mac, it will be the default location that is used by the functions.

 <b>Step 1: In R, install the `MLWIC` package</b>